ERevere/MobileANPR/README.md

 - Double-click MobileANPR.local.crt.

-- It will open in Keychain Access.
-Set it to "Always Trust" under "System" or "Login" keychain.
+- Set it to "Always Trust" under "System" or "Login" keychain.

 ### Running the Back-End
 The back-end consists of two main components: